lynaIFR/QR-Code-Component/README.md

 ### What I learned

 I learned through this project the positioning properties in CSS like: position relative/absolute, also the usage of margin/padding, in addition to how different elements of a website have their own CSS code to be fixed in place.
-Before and after working on this project i had a chance to practice on git commands and solve errors that i faced, one thing i learned is that when creating a repo on github i shouldn't create a README file and a master brach as this will cause a conflict error when pushing the files because git will also try to create the master branch.
+Before and after working on this project i had a chance to practice on git commands and solve errors that i faced.

 ### Continued development